ItzUB007/Login-Logout-Pages-with-MongoDb/README.md

 # Node JS login portal application
-This application is a full fledged login portal connected with mongodb and the email verification and then login.
+This application is a full fledged login portal connected with mongodb.
 If not a member then you need to register to the portal

 ## Requirements
 You need to have mongodb installed in your system